Can ANYONE perform a baptism?

-Q. Can ANYONE perform a baptism?
-I have heard that only those who are in the "ordained" ministry have the right to baptize.
+Question: Can ANYONE perform a baptism?
+I have heard that only those who are in the "ordained" ministry have this right.

 Consider the following.
-Peter started speaking at about 9:00 AM (Acts 2:15).
-If we assume his sermon took about an hour that would leave only about eight hours (480 minutes) left of daylight.
-If ONLY the twelve apostles did the baptizing and laying on of hands then each one would have had to baptize 250 people (3000 / 12).
-Each apostle would only have less than TWO MINUTES to talk with, baptize and lay hands on each repentant believer IF they worked non-stop for eight continuous hours without any breaks!
+On Pentecost Peter started speaking at about 9:00 AM (Acts 2:15).
+When he finished, God caused about three thousand people to repent of their sins, accept Jesus as their Savior, and request to be baptized (Acts 2:41).
+If we assume Peter's sermon took about an hour, that would leave only about eight hours (480 minutes) left of daylight.
+Let us also assume that only the twelve apostles did all the baptisms and 'laying on hands' on the believer in order to pray God gives him his Spirit.
+This would mean each apostle, of necessity, would have to baptize 250 people (3000 / 12).
+They would only have less than TWO MINUTES to do what is required for each repentant believer IF they worked non-stop for eight continuous hours without any breaks!
 In short, it would be nearly impossible for twelve people to do all the work.

-Consider, however, if all 120 disciples (Acts 1:15) present on Pentecost and who received God's spirit participated in baptizing new believers.
+Consider, however, if all the one hundred and twenty disciples (Acts 1:15) present on Pentecost and who received God's spirit participated in baptizing new believers.
 Each one would have to baptize about 25 people in eight hours - a far more realistic approach.
-In this scenario, the person doing the baptizing could devote 15 minutes to each person and STILL have plenty of time for breaks and to eat.
+In this scenario, the person doing the baptizing could use up to fifteen minutes of their time on each person and STILL have plenty of time for breaks and to eat.

 Each baptism would, according to scripture, be done "in the name of Jesus" (Acts 4:8 - 12, Colossians 3:17).